The best running gaiters will help keep sand, rocks, and other debris out of your running shoes. Photo: iRunFar/Eszter Horanyi

 When should I use gaiters for running?

-If you’re finding that you’re frequently dealing with annoying pebbles in your shoes that you’re constantly trying to move to a more comfortable spot or have to stop often on your runs to empty your shoes, you might benefit from a pair of the best running gaiters.
-The REI Co-op Swiftland Running Gaiters work well on a mix of terrain and are so comfortable you can forget you are wearing them.
+If you frequently find annoying pebbles in your shoes or have to stop often to empty your shoes, you might benefit from a pair of the best running gaiters.
+The REI Co-op Swiftland Running Gaiters work well on a mix of terrain and are so comfortable you might forget you are wearing them.

 Are trail running gaiters worth it?

 Not everyone needs gaiters, but many people could benefit from them.
 You may not need gaiters if you’re running on buffed-out, well-trafficked trails, and your feet stay relatively dry and clean.
-On the other hand, if you’re spending long days on mountain trails that could be wet, muddy, snowy, rocky, dusty, or a combination of all of the above, gaiters could be a great addition to your trail running kit.
+But if you’re spending long days on wet, muddy, snowy, rocky, or dusty mountain trails, gaiters could be a great addition to your trail running kit.

-If you’re running when it’s wet, gaiters like the inov8 All Terrain Gaiter will provide good protection in wet, muddy conditions, while something lightweight, like the Topo Performance Gaiter, will perform better in dry, dusty conditions.
+If you’re running in soggy, muddy places, gaiters like the Inov8 All Terrain Gaiter will provide good protection, while something lightweight and minimal, like the Topo Performance Gaiter, will perform better in dry, dusty conditions.

-If you’ve experienced discomfort or blisters from debris getting in your shoes or are tired of having to stop to empty rocks out of your shoes during your runs, running gaiters will be a worthwhile investment.
-The good news is that a range of gaiters is available to meet a variety of needs and budgets.
+If you’ve experienced discomfort or blisters from debris-filled shoes, or if you are tired of having to stop to empty rocks out of your shoes during your runs, running gaiters will be a worthwhile investment.

 Are trail running gaiters waterproof?

-While some of the best running gaiters are water-resistant, including the inov8 All Terrain Gaiter, which excels in wet and muddy conditions, they are generally not waterproof.
-Since our shoes tend to be quick-drying and not waterproof, runners prefer breathability over waterproofness for gaiters.
+While some of the best running gaiters are water resistant, including the Inov8 All Terrain Gaiter, which excels in wet and muddy conditions, they are generally not waterproof.
+Since our shoes tend to be quick-drying and not waterproof, runners prefer gaiter breathability over waterproofness.

-Waterproof fabric inhibits breathability and slows the drying process, which can result in sweaty, uncomfortable feet and possibly blisters.
-Breathability will keep feet cooler and allow feet, socks, and shoes to dry more quickly.
+Waterproof fabric inhibits breathability and slows the drying process, potentially resulting in sweaty, uncomfortable feet and blisters.
+Breathable fabrics keep things cool and allow feet, socks, and shoes to dry more quickly.

-Unlike mountaineers, hikers, or backpackers who may opt for traditional knee-high waterproof gaiters to cover waterproof boots, trail runners typically wear gaiters to keep debris out, not water.
-The breathable, quick-drying upper material of most trail running shoes will let water in regardless, and there’s no point in having waterproof gaiters to keep water from getting in around the ankle collar.
-A set of waterproof gaiters could be beneficial if you’re wearing waterproof shoes, but it’s probably not worth the effort.
+Unlike mountaineers, hikers, or backpackers, who may opt for traditional knee-high waterproof gaiters over waterproof boots, trail runners typically wear gaiters to keep debris out, not water.
+The breathable, quick-drying upper material of most trail running shoes isn’t waterproof, so there’s no point in wearing waterproof gaiters.
+A set of waterproof gaiters could be beneficial if you’re wearing waterproof running shoes, but it’s often not worth the effort — feet just find a way to get wet.

 Dirty Girl Gaiters perform well in dry, dusty environments and can keep small trail debris out of shoes.
 Photo: iRunFar/Eszter Horanyi